lgatto/TeachingMaterial/README.md

-If you like this material and/or this initiative, do not hesitate to let us know by starring the repo, tweeting about it and sharing it to your colleagues.
+If you like this material and/or this initiative, do not hesitate to let us know by starring the repo, tweeting about it and sharing it with your colleagues.

 ## Material